brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 <img width="100%" height="100%" src="/assets/GPTlite-distributed/workflow_sharding.png"/>

 {: style="text-align:center; font-size: small;"}
 Workflow for stage 3 sharding.
-Each processor contains a non-overlapping subset of parameters, gradients and optimiser data, split by assigning different layers to different processes.
+Each processor contains a non-overlapping subset of parameters, gradients and optimizer data, split by assigning different layers to different processes.
 Each processor loads a different data batch.
 During forward and backward passes (represented by arrows on the left and right of model, respectively), when computing is needed for a given layer, the process who is responsible for those layers will broadcasts and gather those values to/from the remaining processes.
 Example for processor 1 (yellow): **Data loading:** yellow process loads data sample 1.  **Forward pass:** yellow process receives the parameters from rank 0 (blue) and computes the activations for layer 1.
 Afterwards, yellow process broadcasts its parameters to ranks 0, 2 and 3, so that they compute their activations for layer 2.
 Activations for layer 3 and 4 are computed similarly to layer 1, led by the red and green processes, specifically. **Backward pass:** the green process (3) broadcasts parameters to all other processes.
 Each process can use its activations and the received parameters to compute the gradients for the top layer.
 All processes gather their local gradients in process 3 that will use it to update the parameters of the last layer.
 For the remaining layers, the same happens, where the red, yellow and blue processes will be the ones doing the broadcast of parameters and gather of gradients (iteratively).

 The higher the stage, the more communication we require, but the less memory we consume.
 These memory improvements are summarized in the [Microsoft Research blog](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/) as: